 Mannheim ranks No. 3 in Germany.
 According to the Wirtschaftswoche, Mannheim Marketingprofessor Christian Homburg is the the most successful economist with regard to lifetime achievements.

-Masters in Management ranking by the Financial Times: The Mannheim Master in Management program is Germany's No. 2 and ranked 24th internationally.
-Mannheim is one of seven German business schools represented in this ranking.
+Masters in Management ranking by the Financial Times: The Mannheim Master in Management program is Germany's No. 3 and ranked 26th internationally.
+Mannheim is one of six German business schools represented in this ranking.

 The Financial Times European Business Schools ranking publishes a list based on all FT rankings in the respective year.
 The Business School of the University of Mannheim placed 24th in Europe (No. 3 in Germany) in 2019.